CescaNeri/ML-stocks-prediction/README.md

 pip install -r requirements.txt
 ```

-Now that dependencies are in place, we can **deactivate** the virtual environment and we can run the program:
+Now that dependencies are in place, we can **deactivate** the virtual environment and run the program:

 ```bash
 python stock-prediction.py